dholdren/sonoff_auto_remote_switch/README.md

 # SONOFF S31 ESP-NOW Auto Remote Switch

+## Disclaimer
+This project was created with the assistance of Github Copilot in VS Code, using the `Claude Sonnet 4` model.
+##

-A decentralized Arduino project that networks 2 or more SONOFF S31 smart plugs using ESP-NOW communication for automatic synchronized control.
-When the primary unit turns on/off, all secondary units follow suit automatically - **no coordinator or hub required**.
+A decentralized Arduino project that networks 2 or more SONOFF S31 smart plugs using ESP-NOW communication for automatic synchronized control. **no coordinator or hub required**.
+When a load connected to the primary unit turns on/off, all secondary units follow suit automatically.

+**TODO** Make this multi-sensor, multi-switched to support more use-cases.

 ## Core Concept